Pekepeke-Kiore

 Step 1

-Grab the cluster of mushrooms with both hands and pull it away from the block in one quick motion.
+Grab the cluster of mushrooms with both hands and pull it away from the kit in one quick motion.

-Do not cut it off, pull the entire cluster right out.
+Do not cut the mushrooms off individually, harvest the entire cluster at once.

 Step 2